-(Last Updated on : 06/05/2017)
+(Last Updated on : 31/05/2017)

 Batala is a municipal council and the city

-, associated with Guru Nanaks marriage have been established here, which attracts several pilgrims from all over the country.
-On the marriage anniversary of Guru Nanak
+which had been established here.
+Now Batala attracts several pilgrims from all over the country.
+To mark the marriage anniversary of Guru Nanak

 Location of Batala

 The geographical location of Batala is about 30 km away from Gurdaspur.
 This city is important fro the Sikhs pilgrimage tours

 History of Batala